haondt/pipelines/README.md

 ## `docker-deploy`

 **notes**
+- requires a specific repositiory structure.
+See [docker deploy docs](./docker_deploy.md) for details.
 - `key` should be a file that contains private ssh key to connect to the target
 - the `auto` entry
   - see [docker-build](#docker-build) for basics, with a caveat: